 As a statutory body charged with implementing the Disability Discrimination Ordinance, universal design was a top priority for the Equal Opportunities Commission when it moved to Taikoo Shing a few months ago.
 To achieve this, we engaged different users and rehabilitation groups, and took into account their needs and concerns.
-Ms AU, who offered free expert advice to the Commission explained, "The philosophy behind 'universal design' is while 'barrier-free' focuses on allowing for access by persons with disabilities, 'universal design' aims at building facilities and environments that enable access for everyone, regardless of age, gender or health.
+Ms AU, who offered free expert advice to the Commission explained, "The philosophy behind 'universal design' is while Induction loop system- an assistive listening tool for 'barrier-free' focuses on allowing for access by persons with disabilities, 'universal design' aims at building facilities and environments that enable access for everyone, regardless of age, gender or health.
 This approach puts resources to much better use, by ensuring that everyone can equally enjoy the provision of built facilities and environments".